rajcse/tf-mobile-international/README.md

 Usage (Add dependencies): `yarn add --dev package-name`

-### PhoneGap
+### Cordova
-This is necessary to do local builds.
-It is a thin layer around Cordova, and includes all Cordova CLI functionality.
+This is necessary to do all builds. https://cordova.apache.org

-Install: `npm i -g phonegap`
+Install: `npm i -g cordova`

 ## Development Environments
 This is app is designed to be tested on a wide range of devices and as such we have written a few short commands to help get you there.